william-ls-liu/gopro-sync/README.md

 [Logitech R400](https://www.logitech.com/en-us/products/presenters/r400-wireless-presenter.910-001354.html)
 presentation remote.
 When you press the slide forward button on the remote it sends the PageDown keycode.

 Pressing the slide forward button once will start a recording, and pressing it again will end the recording.

-> Pressing PageDown on a keyboard will also trigger a recording, but it has to be a dedicated PageDown key.
-If your
-> keyboard requires a modifier to be held, like Fn, to access the PageDown key then the recording will not start.
+Pressing PageDown on a keyboard will also trigger a recording, but it has to be a dedicated PageDown key.
+If your keyboard requires a modifier to be held, like Fn, to access the PageDown key then the recording will not start.

+> **Heads up!** The application will trigger a recording upon receipt of a PageDown keycode, even if it is not in focus.

 ![Recording](https://github.com/william-ls-liu/gopro-sync/blob/main/images/record.gif)